 MATTHEW TRAPANI devotes his legal career to representing the seriously injured and their families across Pennsylvania.
+He is passionate about protecting our community from large companies that choose profitability over consumer safety.

 A proud Catholic himself, Trapani also participated in the representation of young victims in the Catholic Church sex abuse scandal.
 Consequently, ESPN Radio interviewed Trapani regarding the Jerry Sandusky scandal at Penn State.
 Recently, Trapani was asked to co-author a book titled “A Cup of Coffee with 10 Leading Attorneys in the US.”
 The book went on to become a #1 bestseller on Amazon.
 Please call our office and ask for a free copy, in order to learn more about attorney Trapani.